 "words of the Lord Jesus," and the exhortation "to remember" them, conveys the inference that they were well known.
-They must either have formed part of Gospels now no longer extant, as they are not found in ours, or have been familiar as the unwritten tradition of savings of the Master.
-In either case, if the passage in the Epistle be a reference to these words at all, it must be held a reference to an apocryphal gospel, or to tradition, and it cannot reasonably be maintained that they must necessarily have been derived from a work which itself distinctly quotes them from another source.
-It would be against every principle of evidence, under such circumstances, to conclude the passage to be an allusion to this special work, of whose previous existence we have no independent evidence.
-The slight coincidence in the expression, without indication that any particular passage is in the mind of the author, and without any mention of the Acts, therefore, is no evidence whatever of the existence of that work.
+They must either have formed part of Gospels now no longer extant, as they are not found in ours, or have been familiar as the unwritten tradition of sayings of the Master.
+In either case, if the passage in the Epistle be a reference to these words at all, it cannot reasonably be maintained that it must necessarily have been derived from a work which itself distinctly quotes the words from another source.
+It would be against every principle of evidence, under such circumstances, to affirm the passage to be an allusion to this special work, of whose previous existence we have no independent evidence.1 The slight coincidence in the expression, without indication that any particular passage is in the mind of the author, and without any mention of the Acts, therefore, is no evidence of the existence of that work.

-A few critics point to some parts of the following passage as showing acquaintance with Acts :-" Through jealousy Paul also pointed out the way to the prize of patience, having borne chains seven times, having been put to flight, having been stoned; having become a preacher both in the East and in the West, he gained the noble renown due to his faith; having taught the whole world righteousness, and come to the extremity of the West, and having suffered martyrdom by command of the rulers, he was thus removed from the world and went to the holy place, having become a most eminent example of patience."
+A few critics point to some parts of the following passage as showing acquaintance with Acts:-"Through jealousy Paul also pointed out the way to the prize of patience, having borne chains seven times, having been put to flight, having been stoned; having become a preacher both in the East and in the West, he gained the noble renown due to his faith; having taught the whole world righteousness, and come to the extremity of the West, and having suffered martyrdom by command of the rulers, he was thus removed from the world and went to the holy place, having become a most eminent example of patience."
 The slightest impartial consideration, however, must convince any one that this passage does not indicate the use of the "Acts of the Apostles."
 The Epistle speaks of seven imprisonments, of some of which the Acts make no mention, and this must, therefore, have been derived from another source.
-The reference to his "coming to the extremity of the West" ( $\tau \epsilon \rho \mu a \tau \eta s \, \delta \nu \sigma \epsilon \omega s$ ), whatever interpretation be put upon it, and to his death, obviously carries the history further than the Acts, and cannot have been derived from that document.
+The reference to his "coming to the extremity of the West" ($\tau \epsilon \rho \mu a \tau \eta s \delta \omega \sigma \epsilon \omega s$), whatever interpretation be put upon it, and to his death, obviously carries the history further than the Acts, and cannot have been derived from that document.

-&lt;sup>1 Davidson, Int.
+Davidson, Int.
 N. T., ii. p.
 269; Eichhorn, Einl.
 N. T., ii. p.
 73; Ekker, Disq. crit. et hist. de Clem.
 Rom. priore ad Cor. epist., 1854, p.
 59; Hilgenfeld, Die apost.
 Väter, 1853, p.
 73; N. T. extra Can. recept.
 1866, i., p.
 78; Zeller, Apostelgesch., p.
 9.